Quick start

 - Adjust a simple return for extra contributions or withdrawals.

-- Compare simple average return with CAGR.
+- Compare simple average return with a basic CAGR check.

 - Check rough investment performance without saving personal data.